by Thad Presley

 At this, the men, gave a weak, “Huaa!!”

 Hicks called a medic and then put in a call to the MPs so they could come out and process the scene.
 He spoke to Gerardo after he hung up.
 “I want you to tell them exactly what happened here.”
 Gerardo started to talk, but Hicks held up his hand.
 “Don’t worry about me.
 I have a God too.
-I spend most of my time in this Army ignoring my morals, but I couldn’t ignore them this time.”
+I spend most of my time in this Army ignoring my morals, but I couldn’t ignore them today.”

 Minutes later, the two relief sergeant’s pulled up in a jeep along with the driver.
 They unloaded and began asking questions.